 In order to perform at your best in the actual interview it is helpful to practice.
 Be sure to know the phases of an interview, the typical questions asked, the expected attire, and the general professionalism required – all are important.

-- Review Interviewing that are typically asked in a law-related interview.
+- Review interview questions that are typically asked in a law-related interview.

 Law Interview Questions